 Before the rise of digital tools, field service technicians would often struggle with misidentified specs, unidentified malfunctions, and delays from inaccurate diagnoses.
 Today, advancements such as Artificial Intelligence and IoT have redefined field service management.
 And these changes are only going to increase over time.
 In fact, by 2025 it’s predicted that almost 35 billion devices will be in use across the globe.

-In line with this rise, a 2018 report showed 42% of companies had already deployed IoT into their business models.
-Plus, where 48% of businesses are currently using Field Service Management (FSM) software to manage operations, field service technicians can look forward to more enhanced roles thanks to this increased use of technology.
+Where 48% of businesses are currently using Field Service Management software in their operations, technicians can look forward to more enhanced roles thanks to this increased use of technology.

 IoT devices may also use AI and machine learning to make data collection and transfer more agile.

 When it comes to Field Service Management, IoT creates a seamless link between field service operations and customer engagement.
 With connected devices able to sense each other, businesses are transforming the management of time-consuming field service activities such as scheduling maintenance or locating vehicles.
 Real-time, remote diagnosis, and predictive maintenance are no longer wishes for the future.
 But they’re now available to companies to gain a competitive advantage in the marketplace.

 With integrated technology able to diagnose a problem and alert the right technician to resolve it, businesses are saving valuable time.
 As well as becoming more flexible and driving significant efficiencies across their field service provisions.

 What Are the Advantages of IoT in Field Services?